eyolas/kong-plugin-middleman-advanced/README.md

 # Kong Middleman advanced

-A Kong plugin that enables an extra HTTP POST request before proxying the original.
+A Kong plugin that enables an extra HTTP POST requests before proxying the original.

 based on https://github.com/pantsel/kong-middleman-plugin and https://github.com/mdemou/kong-middleman

+## Description

+In some cases, you may need to validate a request to a separate server or service using custom logic before Kong proxies it to your API.
+Middleman enables you to do that by allowing you to make an extra HTTP requests before calling an API endpoint.

+## Change from the original plugin

 list of change :
 - Update for kong v2